The-Mikest-Mike/Gesture-Control-System/README.md

     - Select items (under development)

 ## How to Use
-1. Clone the repository and install requirements.txt file with command: `pip3 install -r requirements.txt`
+1. Clone the repository and run the following command to install mediapipe: `python -m pip install mediapipe`
+2. Install requirements.txt file with command: `pip3 install -r requirements.txt`
-2. Run `gesture_app.py` file with command `python3 gesture_app.py`
+3. Run `gesture_app.py` file with command `python3 gesture_app.py`